Zamiell/stardew-valley/Min-Max_Guide.md

     * e.g. ((3300 - current XP) / 17)
     * We need level 6 farming in order to get the Quality Sprinkler recipe.
 (The route will not work otherwise.)
   * Calculate how much gold you would need to buy that many Kale at 70g a seed.
-* Start clearing + hoeing + watering 200 squares.
+* Start clearing + hoeing + watering enough squares for all your Kale.
 * At 8 PM, go into town from the Bus Stop.
+(You will trigger the Community Center cutscene.)
+* Go to the Community Center and touch the square (to start the quest).
 * If you mined on Spring 5, go to Clint's, upgrade the Pickaxe and sell all gems.
 * Go to Pierre's:
   * Sell low-quality Parsnips until you have enough money for the Kale Seeds.